AdobeDocs/experience-platform.en/help/sources/tutorials/api/collect/payments.md

 This tutorial covers the steps for retrieving data from a payments source and bringing them to Platform using [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/).

+>[!NOTE]
+>
+>In order to create a dataflow, you must already have a valid [!DNL PayPal] base connection ID.
+If you do not have this ID, then see the steps on how to [create a [!DNL PayPal] base connection](../create/payments/paypal.md) before attempting to do this tutorial.

 ## Getting started

-This tutorial requires you to have access to a payment application through a valid connection, as well as information about the file you wish to bring into Platform (including the file's path and structure).
-If you do not have this information, see the tutorial on [exploring a payments application using the Flow Service API](../explore/payments.md) before attempting this tutorial.

-This tutorial also requires you to have a working understanding of the following components of Adobe Experience Platform:
+This tutorial requires you to have a working understanding of the following components of Adobe Experience Platform:

 * [[!DNL Experience Data Model (XDM) System]](../../../../xdm/home.md): The standardized framework by which Experience Platform organizes customer experience data.
   * [Basics of schema composition](../../../../xdm/schema/composition.md): Learn about the basic building blocks of XDM schemas, including key principles and best practices in schema composition.